Community Business Finance logo

 Visit Community Business Finance

-Doctor's Verdict on Community Business Finance
+Research Note on Community Business Finance

-Community Business Finance is best for Texas and Louisiana small business owners with established operations seeking to purchase or refinance owner-occupied real estate or heavy equipment who qualify for SBA 504 financing and value long-term fixed rates and preserved working capital over speed.
+Community Business Finance is profile signals for Texas and Louisiana small business owners with established operations seeking to purchase or refinance owner-occupied real estate or heavy equipment who qualify for SBA 504 financing and value long-term fixed rates and preserved working capital over speed.
 The primary caveat is geographic restriction to two states and SBA program eligibility requirements that exclude many business types—interested borrowers must first confirm 504 loan eligibility before applying.

 • Small business owners in Texas or Louisiana seeking to purchase or refinance owner-occupied commercial real estate